kredati/cin2999f19/reverse_timeline.md

 #### Year 3
 * Complete a dissertation prospectus.
 (First draft: September; approved: absolutely not later than the end of November.)
-* Apply for a summer course in summer of year 3, if you must.
+* Apply for a summer course in summer of year 3, if you wish.
 * Consult with your supervisor about fieldwork and funding it.
-* Start writing your first dissertation chapter (December [winter break] and on).
+* Start writing your first dissertation chapter (starting in December [winter break] and after).
 * Present work-in-progress from this dissertation chapter at SCMS (end of March).
-* Complete your first dissertation chapter, the earlier the better; end of July is realistic and gives your supervisor(y committee) enough time to read & respond before the beginning of the school year.
+* Complete your first dissertation chapter, the earlier the better; end of July is a hard deadline realistic and gives your supervisor(y committee) enough time to read & respond before the beginning of the school year.
-* Any field research you must do should take place during this summer.
+* Any (or at least most) field research you must do should take place during this summer.
-* Teach your summer course.
+* Teach your summer course, if you are; note that field research may take priority over summer teaching.
 * Revise your best seminar paper for publication.
-Submit it by the end of April, so that you can use the summer for intensive work on your dissertation.
+Aim to submit it by the end of April, so that you can use the summer for intensive work on your dissertation.

 _By now_:
 * You have a supervisor and a supervisory committee.